isqo/deploy_puppet5_env_on_AWS_with_terraform/README.md

 ## Pre-requisites

 - You should have created the infrastructure with the IaC (Terraform code) of this repository.
-- You should have set the required environment variables in either .local.env.
+- You should have set the required environment variables in .local.env.

 ## Usage